 Applying for and getting approved for the

 Federal Parent PLUS Loan is not like the typical loan application process.
 Eligibility does not depend on your credit score, income, debt-to-income ratios, or debt-service-to-income ratios.
-It’s also not based on other types of debt that you may have.
+It’s also not based on other types of debt you may have.

 What is considered in the approval process is whether you have an adverse credit history.
 An adverse credit history is defined as having a current delinquency of 90 or more days on any debt or a five-year history for certain financial events, like